 As one of the nation’s state colleges and universities, UHV is committed to offering affordable and accessible education to students.
 Degree programs are taught by award-winning faculty in the colleges of Liberal Arts and Social Sciences, Natural and Applied Science; Business; and Education and Health Professions.
 UHV’s mission is to help students succeed.

 UHV by the Numbers

-Your education doesn't have to be expensive.
-UHV is ranked the seventh most affordable public university in Texas, and our Office of Financial Aid is committed to helping students get the most aid possible, whether that is through scholarships, grants or loans.
+Your education doesn’t have to be expensive.
+UHV is the sixth most affordable public university in Texas, and our Financial Aid office is committed to helping students get the most aid possible, whether that is through scholarships, grants or loans.